WallAlec/WallAlec.github.io/README.md

 ![](https://github.com/WallAlec/WallAlec.github.io/blob/master/images/OralityVsLiteracyimage.png)

-# [Project 2: SuperComputer Center LiDAR]
+# Project 2: SuperComputer Center LiDAR
 For this project I worked with a team running the National Science Foundation's Open Topography Facility that distributes high resolution topography datasets and associated processing tools to the earth science community via a web-based portal interface.
 Looked at hyperspectral and LIDAR data from remote sensing equipment.
 Was able to interpret data in PostgreSQL, pgadmin and MySQL on a daily basis to eventually create visualizations.
 Due to the private nature of the data from the clients, I am unable to attach private repositories and elected to share general user trends in my analysis.
 Anonomized for public viewing here:

 ![](https://github.com/WallAlec/WallAlec.github.io/blob/master/images/HeatMap.png)
 ![](https://github.com/WallAlec/WallAlec.github.io/blob/master/images/Trends.png)

-# [Project 3: IBM Womens Chatbot]
+# Project 3: IBM Womens Chatbot
-For this

-#San Diego Lidar project
-#IBM womens chatbot project
-#Make random classifier project